This tool displays selected spectra or light curves

 the initial plot is scaled for the corrected (detrended)

-flux values, plotting both fluxes together is not an option.
+plotting both fluxes together may not be an option.

 Changing Selected Files - If you know the file names

 of observations from the same mission, and the plotted names